dendibakh/perf-book/chapters/17-List-of-Uarch-ISA/17-0 List of uarchs.md

 \markright{List of the Major CPU Microarchitectures}

+[TODO]: add border lines in the tables below

 In the tables below we present the most recent ISAs and microarchitectures from Intel, AMD, and ARM-based vendors.
 Of course, not all the designs are listed here.
 We only include those that we reference in the book or if they represent a big transition in the evolution of the platform.

 ---------------------------------------------------------------